With a powerful tool like Advanced Ads, there are always features that are extremely helpful in everyday work and easy to overlook at the same time.

 HTML code and image placeholder

-We have a few dummy HTML codes and images to use in your setup listed under Ad Placeholders.
+We have a few dummy HTML codes and placeholder images for your ad setup listed under Ad Templates.

 Condition for logged-in users